-1. David refused to harm Saul, King of Israel, as he had been appointed king by God and to do harm to him would not be respecting God.
-True False 2.
-A person after God's own heart means A one who teaches God laws and commandments.
-B one who is powerful in leading God's people.
-C one who desires to do what is right and desires to correct sinful acts he may have done.
-B. David is an example for us in that he A was a powerful King.
-B did not sin therefore Jesus who had no sin could be the Son of David.
-C was quick to repent and plead for God's mercy upon becoming aware of his sins.
-4. God was always pleased with David's actions.
-True False 5.
-Jesus, a descendant of David, gave His life as the atoning sacrifice for forgiveness of sins True False
+- 1. David refused to harm Saul, King of Israel, as he had been appointed king by God and to do harm to him would not be respecting God.

+- O True

+- O False

+- 2. A person after God's own heart means

+- O one who teaches God's laws and commandments

+- O one dwho is powerful in leading God's people

+- O one who desires to do what is right to correct their sinful acts

+- 3. David is an example for us in that he

+- O was a powerful king

+- $^{\rm C}$ did not sin, so Jesus who had no sin could be the son of David

+- O was quick to repent of his sins and plead for God's mercy

+- 4. God was always pleased with David's actions.

+- True

+- O False

+- 5. Jesus, a descendant of David, gave His life as the atoning sacrifice for forgiveness of sins.

+- True

+- O False